DreymaR/BigBagKbdTrixPKL/Source/README.md

 	- Seems all the `LCtrl+RAlt` sending around `AltGr` in `pkl_SendThis() `wasn't necessary?
 It has been removed.
 	- Added the `{Text}` mode (AHK v1.1.27+) to PowerStrings, and made it default.
 It's more reliable for special characters.
 	- Repeat key: Set any state mapping to `®®` to make that entry repeat the previous key.
 Good for avoiding same-finger bigrams.
 	- The `img_Positions` setting may define which help image positions are allowed.
 By default `TL,TM,TR,BL,BM,BR` (Top/Bottom + Left/Mid/Right).

+	- Made string matches case sensitive using StringCaseSense.
+Hope that didn't break anything...?
+	- Fixed: Win+Spc was broken in commit "Repeat and Compose keys" (506e5b).
+It sent a space instead.
+The error was in pkl_Send().

 	- Compose/Completion key: Set any state mapping to `©<name>` to use it for composing up to four previously sent characters using specified tables.
 		- The ISO key's unshifted state has been set as a Compose key (`©Def`) by default, editable in `EPKL_Layouts_Default.ini` or the LayStack.